Access to education

 Public schools in Türkiye are free of charge.
 They instruct in Turkish and teach a standardised Ministry of National Education curriculum, and are authorised to dispense certificates and diplomas to foreign national children with full validity.

-In order to enrol in public schools, children and their parents need to have Temporary Protection Beneficiary Identification Cards.
+In order to enrol in public schools, children and their parents need to have Temporary Protection Beneficiary Identification Cards and they are registered in the city where they reside.
 Children who are not yet registered can be temporarily enrolled as a “guest student” which means that they can attend classes but will not be provided any documentation or diploma in return, unless they subsequently complete their temporary protection registration and are officially admitted by the school.[1]
+However, there is a tendency not to enrol children in school as they think it will encourage parent not to register with authorities[2].

 Where a foreign national child is enrolled at public schools, the Provincial Directorate of National Education is responsible for examining and assessing the former educational background of the student and determine to which grade-level the child should be registered.
 In case there is no documentation regarding the past educational background, the Provincial Directorate shall conduct necessary tests and interviews to assess the appropriate grade-level to which student shall be assigned.

-To ensure children’s access to the education system, another programme, Conditional Cash Transfer for Education (CCTE), is financed by ECHO and implemented through a close partnership between the Ministry of Family and Social Services, the Ministry of National Education, AFAD, Türk Kızılay and UNICEF.
+To ensure children’s access to the education system, another programme, Conditional Cash Transfer for Education (CCTE), was financed by ECHO and implemented through a close partnership between the Ministry of Family and Social Services, the Ministry of National Education, AFAD, Türk Kızılay and UNICEF.
+CCTE programme was handed over to the Government in 2022.
 The programme provides vulnerable refugee families with bimonthly cash payments to help them send and keep their children in school (see Social Welfare).
 Cash assistance is available only for persons who can submit the school registration documents to the social service units of the Ministry.
-A family can receive payment provided the child attends school regularly; a child should not miss school more than 4 days in one month.[6]
-According to Türk Kızılay, in cases were a child has not attended school for over 4 days, protection officers from 15 centers and 2 mobile protection centers around Adiyaman and Karadeniz region visit the family to identify the cause of absence; child labour, child marriage, peer bullying are the most common factors.[7]
+A family can receive payment provided the child attends school regularly; a child should not miss school more than 4 days in one month.[14]
+According to Türk Kızılay, in cases were a child has not attended school for over 4 days, protection officers from 15 centres and 2 mobile protection centres around Adıyaman and Karadeniz region visit the family to identify the cause of absence; child labour, child marriage, peer bullying are the most common factors.[15]
 According to data released by UNICEF in April 2022, CCTE benefited 29,111 pre-school children and 335,561 primary school children.
-Families are compensated 55 TRY (approximately 2.5 EUR) for each boy and 60 TRY (approximately 3 EUR) for each girl who attends pre-school through high school.[8]
+The CCTE is being disbursed to 477,983 beneficiaries and 244,644 householders as of March 2024.
+CCTE has mainly focused on primary school children.
+Families are compensated 90 TL (2.5 EUR) for boys and 100 TL (2.8 EUR) for girls attending kindergarten and primary scool per month and 130 TL (3.7 EUR) for boys and 150 TL (4.3 EUR) per girls attending high school per month.

 In addition, the PIKTES (Project on Promoting Integration of Syrian Kids into the Turkish Education System) is a European Union funded project implemented by the Turkish Ministry of National Education.
 In its third phase, the main objective of PIKTES + Project is to contribute to refugee children’s access to education and social cohesion in Türkiye.
 In this context, supporting the efforts of the Ministry of National Education in order to increase enrollment, school attendance and transition to a higher level in the formal education system (from pre-school to the end of secondary education) for refugee children in 29 project provinces with a high refugee population density is among the specific objectives of the project.
 PIKTES Project, which started its third phase in January 2023, will continue until November 2025.[16]

-In 2022, a stakeholder confirmed that the schooling rate was still very low among Syrians in İstanbul.
-Access to education had become more difficult which in turn meant that child labour had increased.[11]
-In the context of CCTE, a pilot programme for social integration in education has been implemented in Istanbul and Sanliurfa with the assistance of the Maya Association.
-As of January 2022, it was reported that 11,567 students and school personnel from 351 schools received training on how to end bullying and violence in schools.[12]
+In the context of CCTE, a pilot programme for social integration in education has been implemented in Istanbul and Şanlıurfa with the assistance of the Maya Association, providing training on how to end bullying and violence in schools.[17]
+Bilingual videos to raise awareness on (ciber) bullying for caregivers are available in their website[18].

 Higher education